Posted on: Juli 1, 2022

 The atmosphere in Green House is completely unique.
 Green House has four separate locations spread out over Amsterdam.
 We’re talking about the Green House at the Oudezijs Voorburgwal located in the Red Light District.
 Great central location.
 All Green House coffeeshops have a high quality reputation and great quality products.
 One of those places where you can buy with your eyes closed.

 Located in the heart of Amsterdam close to Spui Square and Rokin street, this is one of the oldest and the best-known coffeeshops in Amsterdam.
 Coffeeshop Abraxas is also known from a scene in a famous movie.
-This is one of the reasons why it’s part of our Amsterdam Drugs Tour.

 The interior is really unique and “mind expanding” by itself.
 The place is really hospitable and they serve a nice selection of high quality coffee and tea.
 A fantastic coffeeshop to enjoy a relaxing joint.